patrickdoc/port67/site/posts/ch1/first-program.md

 request to the hard drive and waits for it to finish.

 As we saw last time, all of these instructions live in files.
-But instead of being formatted for humans to read, they are formatted for the computer.
-[1] (On Linux, you may have noticed that the executables all have `ELF` at the beginning.
-That isn't just coincidence, it stands for "Executable and Linkable Format" and tells the computer what kind of file it is.)
-In fact, the format they use changes depending on the specific configurations of your computer.
+But instead of being formatted for humans to read, they are formatted for the computer.[^1] In fact, the format they use changes depending on the specific configurations of your computer.

+[^1]: On Linux, you may have noticed that the executables all have `ELF` at the beginning.
+That isn't just coincidence, it stands for "Executable and Linkable Format" and tells the computer what kind of file it is.

 Rather than learn the specifics of every computer configuration, we are going to learn a programming language.
 Programming languages are generic ways of writing